Note

 Lower hands for other participants

-This feature allows users with the Organizer and Presenter roles to lower all hands for other participants on Teams calls.
-In Azure Communication calls, changing the state of other participants is not allowed unless roles have been added.
+This feature enables users with the Organizer and Presenter roles to lower all hands for other participants on Teams calls.
+In Azure Communication calls, you can't change the state of other participants unless adding the roles first.

-To use this feature, you can use the following code:
+To use this feature, implement the following code:

 // remove raise hand states for all participants on the call